 5.33 There may be many reasons for a person depriving themselves of an asset.
+The

-The Council will follow the guidance set out in the Care Act 2014 to decide whether deprivation for the purpose of avoiding care and support charges has occurred and whether or not to treat that person as still having the asset for the purpose of a financial assessment.
+Council will follow the guidance set out in the Care Act 2014 to decide whether deprivation for the purpose of avoiding care and support charges has occurred and whether or not to treat that person as still having the asset for the purpose of a financial assessment.

-5.34 Where an asset has been transferred to a third party to avoid the charge, that third party is liable to pay the Council the difference between what it would have charged and has charged the person receiving care they could give away or sell the right to an income from an occupational pension.
+5.34 Where an asset has been transferred to a third party to avoid the charge, that third party is liable to pay the Council the difference between what it would have charged and has charged the person receiving care

+5.35 It is possible for a person to deliberately deprive themselves of income.
+For example they could give away or sell the right to an income from an occupational pension.
 The Council will follow the guidance in the Care Act 2014 to make a decision on whether to treat someone as receiving a notional income in their financial assessment